0BananaBig0/from_gcc_to_cpp/docs/SomeProgrammingTechniques.md

    because their wrap-around action can result in numerous bugs.
 (Is a UB.)
 5. A rounding error in floating type numbers becsuase of their limited precision.
 (May result in a UB.)
+6. Modify or destroy the initializer related to `std::string_view` objects when using these objects.
+(May result in a UB.)